 Senator Schumer recently introduced the Children and Firefighters Protection Act of 2014 (S.2811).

-The study was funded by the National Institute of Environmental Health Sciences, The New York Community Trust, the Fine Fund, and Art beCAUSE Breast Cancer Foundation.
+The study was funded by the National Institute of Environmental Health Sciences, The New York Community Trust, the Fine Fund, and the Art beCAUSE Breast Cancer Foundation.
 Silent Spring Institute is a scientific research organization that studies links between the environment and women's health - www.silentspring.org

-• Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for qualified professional medical care, nor should they be construed as such.
+Funding is derived from advertisements or referral programs.
+Any 3rd party offering or advertising does not constitute an endorsement.